AndreM101/CITS5506-Group9/app/readme.md

     2. input_water_price:

        Insert water price data manually.
-The input should be: price in a list[[Tier1_start,price,class],...], and area.
+The input should be: price in a list[[Tier,Tier_start,price,class],...], and area.
 No return.

     3. get_water_data: